scrabbletank/farhome-rules/rulesdoc.md

 >**Variant Rule - Group Rolls**
 >
->Many people prefer the randomness given by rolling for attributes, but this can often lead to very powerful or weak characters across a group.
-As a way to ensure every player is on the same level, each player takes turns rolling an attribute score.
-Once 6 scores have been rolled the players use those scores to create their characters.
-The players can place the scores in any attribute they want, but they must use the same 6 scores as every other player.
+>Many people prefer the randomness provided by rolling for attributes, but this can often result in characters varying widely in power within a group.
+To ensure fairness among all players, each player takes turns rolling an attribute score.
+Once 6 scores have been rolled, players use these scores to create their characters.
+Each player can assign these scores to any attribute they choose, but they must all use the same set of 6 scores.

 ### Starting Equipment
-Depending on your background you may start with additional gear.
-All players start with an adventuring kit containing a bedroll, 10 days of rations, a fire kit and 50ft of rope.
-In addition you start with 50 silver crosses which you can spend on adventuring gear.
-Any unspent silver becomes your characters starting money.
+Depending on your background, you may start with additional gear.
+All players begin with an adventuring kit containing a bedroll, 10 days of rations, a fire kit, and 50 feet of rope.
+Additionally, you start with 50 silver coins, which you can spend on adventuring gear.
+Any unspent silver becomes your character's starting money.

 ### Leveling Up